-Temporary Internet files are used to speed up loading of websites in most cases.
+Temporary Internet files are used to speed up the loading of websites in most cases.
 In other cases, they are files left out after a session just as the temporary files that are created when you are using an app and are not deleted after the app is closed.
-Normally, an app creates temporary files when in usage and web pages them when closed.
+Normally, an app creates temporary files when in usage and web pages when closed.
 Sometimes it fails to delete the files, and they are shown under Temporary files.
 Both of them are safe to delete so you should check the boxes to tell the OS that you are ready to delete them.

 Downloaded Program Files are the files that an app installer leaves behind after installing the related app.
 These are useless as they do nothing except to occupy space on the hard disk drive.
 You may remove them without any hesitation.

 Offline webpages are the ones stored by your browsers to avoid delays in loading webpages.
-You might want to keep them in the case of slower Internet connection.
+You might want to keep them in the case of a slower Internet connection.
 It helps in loading webpages that you frequent.
 The offline webpages are updated on a regular basis – just in case the online page is changed.
 You may or may not decide to delete them – based on your Internet speed.
-If you think you can afford to wait a little until the webpages can load, go ahead and tick the box to delete them.
-If you are on a slow connection or metered connected, I recommend that you leave the box unchecked as it will a trouble reloading the pages from Internet.
-If on metered connection, you will charged for what you could get for free.
+If you think you can afford to wait for a little until the webpages can load, go ahead and tick the box to delete them.
+If you are on a slow connection or metered connection, I recommend that you leave the box unchecked as it will trouble reloading the pages from the Internet.
+If on a metered connection, you will be charged for what you could get for free.